erictleung/data-science-resources/README.md

   clinical research.
 - [Practical Data Science for Stats][peerjstats] - Collection of curated articles on practical data science.
-- [Statistics for Biologists][naturestats] - Nature collection of articles
+- [Statistics for Biologists](https://www.nature.com/collections/qghhqm) - Nature collection of articles on statistical analysis.
-  on statistical analysis.'
 - [Top Upvoted Questions on CrossValidated][topcrossvotes] - Great questions with great answers about topics in statistics and machine learning.
 - [Ordination Methods for Ecologists][ordokstate] - Resource of ordination